AgentMC/Sao20/Translate/En/Part9.md

 "Asuna-sama.......
 Kirito-senpai......"

-Small Tsukigake ran hard to Centoria and brought them here.
-The rainbow-colored light that decomposed the large mansion must be the power of Stacy God, "unlimited terrain manipulation", which only Asuna possesses in whole Underworld.
+*Small Tsukigake ran hard to Centoria and brought them here.
+The rainbow-colored light that decomposed the large mansion must be the power of Stacy Goddess, "unlimited terrain manipulation", which only Asuna possesses in whole Underworld.*

 Somewhat later than Ronye and Tiese, emperor Krueger seemed to also have noticed the existence of people overlooking him from a far height.
-He bent loosely hanging fingers of the right hand bent like claws with creaking sound loud enough to hear even for Ronye who was standing away.
+He bent loosely hanging fingers of the right hand like claws with creaking sound loud enough to hear even for Ronye who was standing away.

 ![Image](/Translate/Img/p315.jpg)